janekamata/c4c-challenge-fall-2024/README.md

 - Partner Logo Source: URL
 - Partner Description: text

-By default, partner's are inactive unless the *Active* checkbox on the form is checked.
+By default, partners are inactive unless the *Active* checkbox on the form is checked.

 Once the *Submit* button is clicked on a completed form, the new partner will show up in the dashboard.
+The partners are stored using Node.js in-memory storage, so while the same server instance is open, all users will see the same information.

 Users are able to delete an individual organization's information card using the *Delete* button.